Renzo Saravia: Internacional (loan)

 On 28 February 2020, Saravia joined Campeonato Brasileiro Série A club Internacional on loan, where he spent two seasons.

 Botafogo

 On 8 April 2022, he signed a permanent deal with Botafogo, staying at the club for the remainder of the season.

 Atlético Mineiro

 On 16 February 2023, Saravia joined Atlético Mineiro.
+He left the club at the expiration of his contract in December 2025.
+In total, he made 129 appearances for the side, scoring three goals, providing two assists and winning three consecutive Campeonato Mineiro titles.

+Valencia

+On 23 February 2026, Saravia joined La Liga club Valencia on a three-month contract.

 International career

 Saravia made his international debut for Argentina on 8 September 2018 in a 3–0 international friendly against Guatemala.
 Manager Lionel Scaloni named him in the 23-man squad for the 2019 Copa América in Brazil, where he played two group games for the bronze medallists.